paladinze/fullstack_notes/web_dev/flutter.md

     - cannot connect with Flutter inspector
 	    - must disable devtools in the flutter section of the editor
 - no storybook to showcase design
+- limitations of hot reload
+    - changes made out side `build()` will not be applied
+    - newly added static field will not be applied
+    - change to widget root will not be applied
+    - changes in lifecycle methods will not be applied

+## Why Dart as the programming language
+- JIT: fast dev cycles
+- AOT: good performance in production (compile to ARM code)
+    - high performance
+    - low latency
+- tree shaking compiler
+- Dart is optimized for Flutter
+    - support AOT because of Flutter
+    - Dart VM optmize for latency (instead of throughput) for Flutter
+- OOP
+    - industry has mature solution
+- strong types
+- fast memory allocations
+    - functional-style flow favors small short-lived memory allocations
+    - generational garbage collection
+- easy to learn (like JS & Java)

+## Dart Limitations
+- no function overloading

 ## UI (the three widget trees)
 - UI consists ofthree trees: Widgets, Elements and RenderObjects